Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 Not just another memory layer

-memnos is the only memory tool built for multi-agent engineering teams — with governance, temporal queries, and architecture enforcement no other tool has.
+memnos is the only memory tool built for multi-agent engineering teams — with memory policies, temporal queries, and architecture enforcement no other tool has.

 Capability memnos mem0 Zep Obsidian+Claude ChatGPT Memory